Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/overview/_index.md

 nav_title: Overview
 ---

 The AI Request Transformer plugin uses a configured LLM service to introspect and transform the client's request body before proxying the request upstream.

-This plugin supports `llm/v1/chat` and `llm/v1/completion` style requests for all of the following providers:
+This plugin supports `llm/v1/chat` style requests for all of the same providers as the [AI Proxy plugin](/hub/kong-inc/ai-proxy/).
-* OpenAI
-* Cohere
-* Azure
-* Anthropic
-* Mistral
-* Llama2

-The request and response formats are based on OpenAI.
-This plugin follows the same schema format as the [AI Proxy plugin](/hub/kong-inc/ai-proxy/).
+It also uses all of the same configuration and tuning parameters as the [AI Proxy plugin](/hub/kong-inc/ai-proxy/), under the `config.llm` block.
-See the [sample OpenAPI specification for AI Proxy](https://github.com/kong/kong/blob/master/spec/fixtures/ai-proxy/oas.yaml) for descriptions of the supported formats.

-The AI Request Transformer plugin runs **after** all of the [AI Prompt](/hub/?search=ai%2520prompt) plugins, allowing it to also introspect LLM requests against a different LLM.
+The AI Request Transformer plugin runs **after** all of the [AI Prompt](/hub/?search=ai%2520prompt) plugins, but **before** the
+[AI Proxy plugin](/hub/kong-inc/ai-proxy/), allowing it to also introspect LLM requests against the same, or a different, LLM.

 ## How it works